apache/lucene-solr/README.txt

    for building, testing, and packaging Solr.

    NOTE:
-   To see Solr in action you may want to use the "ant example" command to build and package Solr into the example/webapps directory.
+   To see Solr in action, you may want to use the "ant example" command to build and package Solr into the example/webapps directory.
 See also example/README.txt.